S.O.S. (Agents of S.H.I.E.L.D.): Part two

-Mack rejoins S.H.I.E.L.D. and is put in charge of all alien artifacts by Coulson, while Morse withdraws from field duty to recover from her injuries, and May takes a leave of absence to try to resume her relationship with Andrew.
+Mack rejoins S.H.I.E.L.D. and is put in charge of all alien artifacts by Coulson, while Morse withdraws from field duty to recover from her injuries, and May takes a leave of absence to try to resume her relationship with Andrew Garner.
 Cal's memories are erased, and he is given a new identity as a vet named Winslow.
 Skye visits him after his practice opens, without revealing herself as his daughter, and begins going by her birth name, Daisy Johnson.
 Coulson decides to try and give the Inhumans a new purpose by forming a new S.H.I.E.L.D. team, and appoints Daisy as their leader, under Mack's supervision, and with Andrew analyzing potential candidates.
-As yet unbeknownst to them, the submerged quinjet has introduced Terrigen into the ecosystem, with fish absorbing/drinking it resulting in tainted fish oil.
-Meanwhile, an embittered Ward, blaming S.H.I.E.L.D. for Palamas' death, takes command of what is left of Hydra, since Dr. List and Wolfgang von Strucker were killed in Avengers: Age of Ultron.
+As yet unbeknownst to them, the submerged quinjet has introduced Terrigen into the ecosystem, with fish drinking it resulting in tainted fish oil.
+Meanwhile, an embittered Ward, blaming S.H.I.E.L.D. for Palamas' death, takes command of what is left of Hydra, since Dr. List and Wolfgang von Strucker were killed in the events of Avengers: Age of Ultron.

 In an end tag Fitz finally arranges a date with Simmons, but after he leaves the room, the Monolith breaks free of containment and absorbs Simmons into itself.